philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-Since calling `preventDefault` in click handlers for links will always prevent the browser from navigating to that link's address, you can be 100% confident that if `defaultPrevented` is true, the user did not go to that address.
+Since calling `preventDefault` in link click handler will always prevent the browser from navigating to that link's address, you can be 100% confident that if `defaultPrevented` is true, the user did not go to that address.
+This is both more reliable that `stopPropagation` and will no have side effects.

-In my experience, a large portion of the code I see using `stopPropagation` could easily be rewritten to check `event.defaultPrevented` instead.
-The next time you're faced with this dilemma, think about what you're really trying to accomplish.

 ## Conclusion